What do I need to drive in France?

 UK sticker

-This is so France can identify where the vehicle has come from.
+This is so officials in France can identify where the vehicle has come from.

 Winter tyres or snow chains